sul-dlss-labs/wolfcon-2024-ai-workshop/intro-pre-conference/compound-ai.md

 # Compound AI Systems
-In the blog post, *The Shift from Models to Compound AI Systems*[^BERKELEY], a group of Berkeley AI Researchers note the difference between using Large Language Models (LLMs) as monolithic models versus as using LLMs as components in larger, compound systems that include both LLMs and other technology.
+In the blog post, *The Shift from Models to Compound AI Systems*[^BERKELEY], a group of Berkeley AI Researchers note the difference between using Large Language Models (LLMs) as monolithic models versus using LLMs as components in larger, compound systems that include both LLMs and other technology.

 Building on the Berkeley authors definition, author Drew Breunig differentiates between what he calls Sober AI[^SOBER_AI]